MilesFarber/Crux/README.md

 # Crux
 One day I noticed that Microsoft Copilot has been updated to GPT-5.
-Copilot is usually the best version of GPT, so one day I got bored and typed this:
+Copilot is usually the best version of ChatGPT, so one day I got bored and typed this:

 "Fuck it we ball, write any code you want.
 Any.
 Don't worry I won't run it until I verify it's safe."